Defending against Jailbreak through Early Exit Generation of Large Language Models

 Unfortunately, current decoding-based defense technologies are insufficient.
 Studies show that present defense methods could only reduce the Attack Success Rate (ASR) by around 50\% against jailbreak prompts \cite{xu2024comprehensivestudyjailbreakattack}.
 Approaches like RA-LLM \cite{cao2024defendingalignmentbreakingattacksrobustly} and Smooth-LLM \cite{robey2024smoothllmdefendinglargelanguage} propose generating responses multiple times with random dropouts to defend against character-sensitive adversarial suffix attacks.
 However, they are less effective against prompt crafting attacks, which typically involve character-insensitive prompts.
 SafeDecoding \cite{xu2024safedecodingdefendingjailbreakattacks} aims to increase the likelihood of disclaimer generation artificially, but in practice, it fails to effectively reduce ASR in models with stronger safety barriers.

-In response to the drawbacks of existing decoding-based defense methods, we revisit the functions of different layers in LLMs. \citet{todd2024function} reveal that the initial layers specialize in triggering specific tasks.
-The middle layers act as repositories of knowledge and shape the emotional tone of the output \cite{zhou2024alignmentjailbreakworkexplain, zhao2023explainabilitylargelanguagemodels}.
+In response to the drawbacks of existing decoding-based defense methods, we revisit the functions of different layers in LLMs.
+The method mentioned in \cite{todd2024function} reveals that the initial layers specialize in triggering specific tasks.
+The middle layers act as repositories of knowledge and shape the emotional tone of the output \cite{zhou2024alignmentjailbreakworkexplain,zhao2023explainabilitylargelanguagemodels}.
 Subsequent layers are where the refinement of the language output occurs \cite{fan2024layersllmsnecessaryinference}.
-Given that language only affects how we deliver, but not the semantics of expression \cite{Fedorenko2024}, we postulate that LLMs process jailbreak and harmful prompts similarly when recognizing functions in the initial layers and accessing stored knowledge in the middle layers.
+Given that language only affects how we deliver, but not the semantics of expression \cite{Fedorenko2024}, we postulate that LLMs process all prompts similarly when recognizing functions in the initial layers and accessing stored knowledge in the middle layers.

-To validate our postulation, we conduct a series of analysis.
+To validate our postulation, we conduct a series of analyses.
 First, our results in Section \ref{classify_exp} demonstrate that the classifiers trained on the initial layers achieve over 80\% accuracy in detecting fail-to-refuse harmful prompts.
-More intuitively, as illustrated in Figure~\ref{fig:pca}, our empirical visualization shows that starting from the early layers of models (e.g., layer 6 and layer 8), embeddings of jailbreak prompts aligned with harmful prompts.
+More intuitively, as illustrated in Figure \ref{fig:pca}, our empirical visualization shows that starting from the early layers of models (e.g., layer 6 and layer 8), embeddings of jailbreak prompts aligned with harmful prompts.
 In the middle layers (e.g., layer 12), where LLMs retrieve information, jailbreak embeddings shift towards benign embeddings slightly, and by the later layers (e.g., layers 28 and 32), they become increasingly aligned with benign embeddings.
 Ultimately, the jailbreak embeddings are either distributed throughout the space (as seen with Llama2) or distributed with the decision boundary (as seen with Vicuna and Guanaco), complicating the model in recognizing jailbreak status.